valotam/OpenGL/OpenGL330_DrawTriangle.md

   glVertexAttribPointer( 0, 3, GL_FLOAT, GL_FALSE, 3 * sizeof( GLfloat ), ( GLvoid * ) 0 );
   glEnableVertexAttribArray( 0 );

-  glBindBuffer( GL_ARRAY_BUFFER, 0 ); // Note that this is allowed, the call to glVertexAttribPointer registered VBO as the currently bound vertex buffer object so afterwards we can safely unbind
+  // Note that this is allowed, the call to glVertexAttribPointer registered VBO
+  // as the currently bound vertex buffer object so afterwards we can safely unbind glBindBuffer( GL_ARRAY_BUFFER, 0 );

-  glBindVertexArray( 0 ); // Unbind VAO (it's always a good thing to unbind any buffer/array to prevent strange bugs)
+  // Unbind VAO (it's always a good thing to unbind any buffer/array to prevent strange bugs) glBindVertexArray( 0 );

   ...
 }